loryanstrant/PowerThings/README.md

 Requires an Entra ID App Registration with Sites.Read.All application permissions, and an account that can use the HTTP connector.

+You can see a [writeup of the solution here](https://www.loryanstrant.com/2024/04/12/discover-embedded-stream-links-in-any-sharepoint-site-and-page/).

 [Click here to download the workflow](https://github.com/loryanstrant/PowerThings/blob/main/ScanfortextonallSharePointpagesinatenant.zip)

 [Click here to download the Power BI template](https://github.com/loryanstrant/PowerThings/blob/main/SharePoint_text_search_report.pbit)

 ## What is my ID app